Democrats Try to Stick to Health Care in Supreme Court Fight

 “The constitution prohibits a religious test from serving in office, but I don’t expect that to stop the Democrats,” Texas Sen. Ted Cruz, a member of the committee, said in an interview with The Associated Press on Monday as he promotes his new book on the Supreme Court.
 He described Feinstein’s words as “snidely put” and said that Democrats had suggested Barrett’s views render her ineligible for office.

-Asked about the faith issue on Sunday, Democratic Sen. Chris Coons of Delaware, another committee member, said it is appropriate for Democrats to — carefully — ask about her religion.
+Asked about Feinstein's earlier comments, Democratic Sen. Chris Coons of Delaware, another committee member, said “religious faith should not be at issue here.”
 He then pivoted to health care.

 Democrats see health care as the perfect counter to Republican hopes that Barrett’s confirmation will bolster Trump’s re-election.
 More Americans now favor the ACA than have opposed it over the last few years, according to polls, and Democrats believe the coronavirus pandemic will only solidify that support.
 They intend to model their strategy on their successful 2017 fight against Trump and congressional Republicans who tried and failed to repeal the legislation.